 Their Capability for Rapid Customer-centric Adaptation

 If there is one thing that could be said about the online streaming service, it is that they are not scared of change.
-The Netflix corporation is well-known for continuously modifying its business model based on both changing customer preferences and the shifting market environment.
+Netflix is well-known for continuously modifying its business model based on changing customer preferences and the shifting market environment.

 The Company Has a Strong Influence on Consumer Culture

-Netflix has spawned several contemporary phenomena, such as the aptly named “Netflix effect”, a term used to refer to the sudden rise in fame of a relatively unknown actor or actress after appearing in a Netflix show.
-The term was thought to have originated following the sudden rise in the crime drama Breaking Bad after Netflix purchased the series from the fourth season.
+Netflix has spawned several contemporary phenomena, such as the aptly named “Netflix effect,” a term used to refer to the sudden rise in fame of a relatively unknown actor or actress after appearing in a Netflix show.
+The term was thought to have originated following the sudden increase in the crime drama Breaking Bad after Netflix purchased the series from the fourth season.

 Another essential feature of the platform is how it popularized the concept of binge-watching (consuming multiple series episodes in rapid succession) by releasing entire seasons of shows at once.
 This was in contrast to the standard weekly episodic format used by most platforms at the time.